hatonthecat/hatonthecats/README.md

 - 👯 I’m looking to collaborate on ...anything
 - 🤔 I’m looking for help with ...employment
 - 💬 Ask me about ...anything
-- 📫 How to reach me: ...here or there, Sam I am
+- 📫 How to reach me: ...create an Issue ^ here or there, Sam I am
 - 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...My definition of fun might be a little different than yours